Skip to main content

 You can:

-• coach and lead teams in Agile and Lean practices
+• coach and lead teams in Agile and Lean good practices

-• act as a recognised expert and advocate for the approaches, continuously reflecting and challenging the team
+• act as a recognised expert and advocate for Agile and Lean approaches

 Commercial management